-Alex Simmons enters her second year as an assistant coach at Ole Miss for the 2014-15 season.
+Alex Simmons enters her third year as an assistant coach at Ole Miss for the 2015-16 season.

-In her first year on the Rebel sidelines, Simmons helped to develop junior Tia Faleru into an ALL-SEC player.
-Faleru, who started one game in 2012-13, and averaged 11.4 points per game, blossomed under Simmons tutelage and averaged a team-best 9.4 rebounds and 16.4 rebounds, while posting 15 double-doubles on the season, a number which ranked second best in the SEC.
+In her first year on the Rebel sidelines, Simmons helped to develop junior Tia Faleru into an All-SEC player.
+Prior to the arrival of head coach Matt Insell and his staff, Faleru started just one game in 2012-13, and averaged 11.4 points per game.
+She blossomed under Simmons’ tutelage and averaged a team-best 16.4 points and 9.4 rebounds, while posting 15 double-doubles on the season, a number which ranked second best in the SEC.
 Additionally, Faleru earned AP All-SEC first team honors and was a All-SEC and College Sports Madness second-team selection.
-The Ozark, Ala., native was also a C Spire/Gillom Trophy finalist.
+The Ozark, Ala., native was also a two-time C Spire/Gillom Trophy finalist.

 Prior to her appointment at Ole Miss, Simmons, a former national champion as a player at the University of Tennessee, spent three seasons as an assistant coach at Middle Tennessee, helping lead the Blue Raiders to three NCAA Tournament appearances during that time.

 "I'm excited to have Alex join us at Ole Miss," Insell said.
 "I'm excited to have someone join our staff that has Alex's level of experience in recruiting and developing post players.
 Having someone on staff like Alex, who has won two national championships as a player, and who has that championship mentality, is huge for us."